 Form 7 students have one English period in the library once a cycle.
 During this time students are introduced to a wide variety of new and familiar authors and books through book talks and reading aloud.
 Students also use the time to browse, choose books and read for pleasure.
 The development of information skills is conducted in conjunction with subject work.
 Students progress through the information skills continuum to the development of more complex information finding strategies.

-The goal of the Advanced level is to provide students with the fundamental skills and knowledge needed to develop proficiency in the language.
-Students study the same topics, themes and grammatical structures as the Core level, but in greater detail and depth.
+The goal of the advanced level is to provide students with the fundamental skills and knowledge needed to develop proficiency in the language.
+Students study the same topics, themes and grammatical structures as the core level, but in greater detail and depth.
 The scope of learning opportunities is expanded with more complex and involved projects, assignments, readings, presentations and speeches.
-Practice in public speaking is an integral part of the course.
+Practise in public speaking is an integral part of the course.
 Technology is one of a number of tools used to differentiate instruction and to teach students to think critically.

-In this course students learn through an active, student-centered environment where connections are made to the “real-world.”
-The major areas of study are Number Sense and Numeration, Measurement, Geometry and Spatial Sense, Patterning and Algebra, and Data Management and Probability.
+Students learn through an active, student-centred environment where connections are made to the real world.
+The major areas of study are: number sense and numeration; measurement; geometry and spatial sense; patterning and algebra; and data management and probability.
 Calculator skills and the use of technology are further developed.
-There is an emphasis on problem solving which include participation in the Canadian National Mathematics League and Gauss contests.
+There's an emphasis on problem solving, which includes participation in the Canadian National Mathematics League and Gauss contests.
 There are also opportunities for student-directed investigations and independent learning throughout the year.

-The Form 7 dramatic arts program builds on the skills introduced in Form 6 and continues the exploration and formal study of drama, theatre, and dance.
-While deepening their knowledge and familiarity of the structures and conventions of these art forms, students will examine, experience and reflect upon the process of creating drama, theatre, and dance pieces.
-The students will rehearse and present one act plays, monologues, and learn how to improvise.
-The goal is to provide the opportunities for creative self-expression.
+The Form 7 dramatic arts program builds on the skills introduced in Form 6 and continues the exploration and formal study of drama, theatre and dance.
+While deepening their knowledge and familiarity of the structures and conventions of these art forms, students will examine, experience and reflect upon the process of creating drama, theatre and dance pieces.
+Students will rehearse and present one-act plays and monologues, and learn how to improvise.
+The goal is to provide opportunities for creative self-expression.

-The Form 7 Music program is a band performance course using brass, woodwind, and percussion instruments.
-The students will choose an instrument according to their past experience and appropriate classroom balance.
-Instruments are provided for the students’ use, but they will be expected to provide their own mouthpieces and reeds.
+The Form 7 music program is a band performance course using brass, woodwind and percussion instruments.
+Students choose an instrument according to their past experience and appropriate classroom balance.
+Instruments are provided for the students’ use, but they'll be expected to provide their own mouthpieces and reeds.
 Students are instructed in the proper care and assembly of their instruments.
-The skills developed in Form 7 include the reading of basic music notation, the production of good tone, the learning of fingering patterns, an understanding of pitch and rhythm, and the performance of multi-part band works of different styles.
-Home practice is required.
-Boys who are interested in performing in an extra-curricular ensemble may join the Form 7 Band and may audition for the Jazz Band.
-Choir with involvement in the Prep Musical and String Ensemble are also co-curricular activities.
+Skills developed in Form 7 include: the reading of basic music notation; the production of good tone; the learning of fingering patterns; an understanding of pitch and rhythm; and the performance of multi-part band works of different styles.
+Home practise is required.
+Boys interested in performing in an extra-curricular ensemble may join the Form 7 Band and audition for the Jazz Band.
+Choir with involvement in the Prep musical and playing in the String Ensemble are also co-curricular activities.

 This course encourages students to apply their skills and understanding to new activities and shifts the focus towards the development and maintenance of physical fitness.
 Students are expected to work with peers and take increasing responsibility for their own learning.
-In the fall, boys engage in a Game Creation unit where they work in small groups to design, modify and present a new game to their peers.
-In the winter, the boys work with a partner to develop a dynamic gymnastics sequence in addition to engaging in a skating unit.
-Throughout the year, there is a focus on physical fitness and development:through endurance running in the fall, the gymnastics unit in the winter and culminating in a muscular endurance/strength unit in the spring.
+In the fall, boys engage in a game creation unit where they work in small groups to design, modify and present a new game to their peers.
+In the winter, boys work with a partner to develop a dynamic gymnastics sequence and engage in a skating unit.
+Throughout the year, there's a focus on physical fitness and development through: endurance running in the fall; gymnastics in the winter; and culminating in a muscular endurance/strength unit in the spring.
 The program is designed to equip and motivate boys for future participation in formal and informal physical activities.